kyberpunk/esp-temperature-control/README.md

 It is also possible to use another temperature sensor with custom driver implementation.
 In this case you should use own implementation of [main/platform_measurement.h](https://github.com/kyberpunk/esp-temperature-control/blob/master/main/platform_measurement.h) header file.

 ## Temperature sensor wiring
 There is sample wiring diagram how to connect DHT22 sensor to ESP32.
-In this example ESP32 DevKit v1 development board is used.
+In this example ESP32S HiLetgo development board is used.
 DHT22 `VCC` pin is connected directly to ESP board `VDD 3V3` voltage output.
 DHT22 `GND` pin is connected to any ground pin on ESP board. `DATA` pin is connected to `GPIO18` pin with 10kΩ pull up resistor.
 On specific ESP32 pin can be use also internal pull up resistor instead.

 <img src="./docs/esp-temperature-control.png" width="60%" alt="ESP32 and DHT22 simple connection diagram.">

 ## Build
-To be able to compile the source
+To be able to compile the source [esp-idf](https://github.com/espressif/esp-idf) SDK and ESP32 Toolchain must be installed.
+You can follow [official documentation](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/) with concrete steps how to install it.

 ## Install MQTT broker